IMVU: History

 IMVU was founded in 2004 and was originally backed by venture investors Menlo Ventures, AllegisCyber Capital, Justin Greene, Bridgescale Partners, and Best Buy Capital.

 IMVU members use 3D avatars to meet new people, chat, create, and play games.
 In 2014, IMVU had approximately six million active players, and had the largest virtual goods catalog of more than 6 million items as of 2011.
 The business was previously located in Mountain View, California.

-The company name was neither an acronym nor an initialism.
-IMVU co-founder Eric Ries described the accidental process by which the company acquired its meaningless name, and stated "It's not an acronym; it doesn't stand for anything", though he did note the name was originally used because the IM aspect invoked instant messaging, something the company wanted to be associated with.

 In March 2020, IMVU introduced Live Rooms, a feature enabling users to host live events such as fashion shows, lectures, talk shows, and virtual weddings, allowing audience interaction and tipping.

 In 2022, IMVU partnered with Spectrum Labs to use artificial intelligence that identifies and rewards healthy behavior in online interactions.

+Name

+The company name was neither an acronym nor an initialism.
+IMVU co-founder Eric Ries described the accidental process by which the company acquired its meaningless name, and stated "It's not an acronym; it doesn't stand for anything".

+IMVU's official account had used the backronym "Instant Messenger Virtual Universe" in some on-platform forum posts before 2009, but it has since been stated by the same account that this was intended to "never [be] an official thing", and the words were never used in any branding.
+The full phrase was also never included in any trademarks, which only cover the letters "imvu".